All Episodes

 It's to help the poor.

-It's like big oil, it's like big pharma.
+It's like big pharma.

 And we have changed that.

-So we are going to find out how these racist rich white pigs are keeping everybody out.
+So we are going to find out how these racist, rich, white pigs are keeping everybody out.

-Now we're going to Do that by finding out how they taint the news so as to create racist attitudes about potential minority entrepreneurs.
+Now, we're going to do that by finding out how they taint the news so as to create racist attitudes about potential minority entrepreneurs.

-And everybody's going, yeah, yeah, TMZ, e-entertainment network, low information, Yahoo news, yeah, yeah, you go for it, you go for it.
+And everybody's going, yeah, yeah, TMZ, e-entertainment network, low information, Yahoo News.

 Because we want equality and we want fairness.